Texas is freezing, but the roast of Ted Cruz is on

 Within 24 hours he was in Mexico.
 And by then, the pastime of disliking Ted Cruz would become sport.

-“As far as I’m concerned it’d be fine if he remained in Cancun,” said Democrat Chris Turner, a Texas state representative, on CNN.
+“As far as I’m concerned it’d be fine if he remained in Cancun,” Democrat Chris Turner, a Texas state representative, said on CNN.
 “He doesn’t do anything for us in Texas or in Washington, so I don’t know that we’re going to notice when he comes back.”

 The Cancun affair is “something that he has to answer to his constituents about,” Allen West, chairman of the Republican Party of Texas, told the Associated Press.
 “I’m here trying to take care of my family and look after my friends and others that are still without power.”